Forbairt Naíonraí Teoranta — Forbairt Naíonraí gan Teorainn!

 If you would like to attend this course, application forms are available for download above under 'Training Calendar'.
 Applications should be printed and sent by post to FNT along with the relevant fee.

-If you are interested in attending the next Intensive training course, send an email to laura@naionrai.ie, alternatively you can contact Laura on (01) 853 5198.
+If you are interested in attending the next Intensive Course, send an email to , alternatively you can contact Laura on (01) 853 5198.
 Please provide your contact details and the part of the country in which you are based.

-Grants will not be paid to any Naíonra whose Stiúrthóir (Naíonra Leader) has not fully* completed FNT's Intensive Training Course.
+Grants will not be paid to any Naíonra whose Stiúrthóir (Naíonra Director) has not fully* completed FNT's Intensive Course.

-*The course is not complete until the Work Experience Report (previously 'Work Diary') has been fully corrected.
+*The course is not complete until the Work Report (previously 'Work Diary') has been fully corrected.

 **This course is not accredited.